conan-io/docs/reference/commands/create.rst

 is not being built from sources.

-After that, if you have a folder named *test_package* in your project or you call the ``conan create`` command with the ``--test-folder`` flag, the command will call the *conanfile.py* file inside the folder in the following order:
+After that, if you have a folder named *test_package* in your project or you call the ``conan create`` command with the ``--test-folder`` flag, the command will invoke the methods of the *conanfile.py* file inside the folder in the following order:

 #.
 Launch test_package
     #. (test package) ``init()``